You are here

 I’ll say it up front: We are clearly biased toward renewable energy, particularly home solar systems.
 That much is obvious.
 Why we believe renewables are the future of energy is I hope equally obvious, but it can’t hurt to underline the reasons.

-In just the last two months, we’ve seen a series of disasters small and large that are a direct result of our continued reliance on dirty energy.
+In just the recent two months, we’ve seen a series of disasters small and large that are a direct result of our continued reliance on dirty energy.
 Whether it’s coal ash fouling a North Carolina river or a little-known chemical used by the coal industry leaving 300,000 West Virginians without water, it’s clear that the price of dirty energy is much higher than we usually think.

 Last week, clean energy visionary Jigar Shah — founder of SunEdison, founding CEO of the Carbon War Room, and more — detailed the healthcare costs of coal in a post on LinkedIn.
 The number is shocking: Shah writes that $60 billion of healthcare expenditures each year are directly attributable to mining, transporting and burning coal for energy.

 That number is based on a 2009 report published by the National Academy of Sciences, so you can expect that number has shifted somewhat — according to the U.S. Energy Information Administration, between 2009 and 2011 coal production increased by almost 20 million tons, though we’re still 90 million tons below the all-time high for coal production set in 2008.

 Nonetheless, we’re paying a hefty price for coal.
 Shah lays out a short list of additional costs from coal production:

 - Fossil fuels cause an estimated 30,100 premature deaths each year, as well as more than 5.1 million lost workdays

 - Coal-fired power plants need lots of water for heating and cooling, with as much as 41 percent of fresh-water use going to cool coal, gas and nuclear power plants;